Jeevamk/React-Notes/README.md

 - It is a website that already hosted by developers , as we need that we can fetch the content from that.

  # Q: `How CDN Works`
--When you visit a website, your browser sends a request to the website's server to retrieve the necessary files (HTML, CSS, JavaScript, images, etc.) to display the webpage.
+-When you visit a website, your browser sends a request to the website's server to retrieve the necessary files (HTML, CSS, JavaScript, images, etc.) to display the webpage.<br>
--With a CDN in place, instead of fetching all the content from the original server, the request is routed to the nearest server within the CDN network.
+-With a CDN in place, instead of fetching all the content from the original server, the request is routed to the nearest server within the CDN network.<br>
--The CDN server caches (stores) copies of the website's content, so if another user requests the same content, it can be delivered quickly from the server closest to them.
+-The CDN server caches (stores) copies of the website's content, so if another user requests the same content, it can be delivered quickly from the server closest to them.<br>
 -This reduces latency (the time it takes for content to load) because the data travels a shorter distance, resulting in faster loading times for users.

 # Q: `Npm`